From listening to our customers and from our own observations, there are 5 types of burglars.

-To protect your home against the delinquent, check your doors and windows on your way out, make sure your valuables are out of sight and secure.
-In other words, make your house seem like too much trouble.
-Take it a step further by investing in home security cameras and monitor your home remotely, chances are you’ve seen this person around the neighbourhood.
+To protect your home against the delinquent, lock your doors and windows on your way out, and make sure your valuables are out of sight.

 2. The Opportunist

-In some ways similar to the delinquent but with more experience and skill.
-These burglars have a few years experience and often a lock picking set under their belt.
-Just like the delinquent they will take advantage of unlocked doors and windows but will go the extra mile to steal something of value.
+Any burglar will take advantage of unlocked doors and windows but the opportunist will go the extra mile to steal something of value.

-The defining trait of these burglars is their mindset and motivation.
-The opportunist will not scout out your house or pre-meditate the crime but will decide to rob you in the moment if it looks worthwhile.
-Unlike the delinquent, they are not out to prove their worth but to make some quick cash.
+The opportunist is known to scour a neighbourhood looking for vulnerable properties.
+Unlike the delinquent, who is out prove their worth, opportunists are more motivated by making quick cash.
 They will likely grab several things of value that sell well on the black market, not necessarily the most expensive.